damianhakert/damianhakert.github.io/source/posts/2016-04-28-look-into-gitlab-infrastructure.html.md

 count the build hosts for Shared Runners, then GitLab.com is using 60 to 200 servers!

 We appreciate the question and the curiousity.
 As always, keep the questions coming!
-You can also visit [our Operations issue tracker](https://gitlab.com/gitlab-com/operations/issues)for a live look at what the team is working on.
+You can also visit [our Operations issue tracker](https://gitlab.com/gitlab-com/operations/issues) for a live look at what the team is working on.